Moving Towards Centers: Re-ranking with Attention and Memory for Re-identification: Our Approch

 \subsubsection{Multi-Block Feature Fusion}

 We visualize the feature fusion module in \cref{fig:feature fusion}.
 The feature extractor of the re-ID baseline is ResNet-50 \cite{he2016deep} which consists of 5 blocks, i.e., $C_1$, $C_2$, $C_3$, $C_4$, and $C_5$.
 Feature maps from successive two blocks have a stride difference of 2.
 The re-ID baseline model obtains image embeddings by feeding $C_5$ through a global average pooling (GAP) layer to reduce the spatial dimension.
 The features from shallower layers are discarded.
-Instead of following this routine, we propose a multi-block feature fusion module to fuse the features from different blocks because they provide complementary information to each other.
+Some previous works leverage that lower-level information from shallower blocks to improve the re-ID performance.
+For example, \cite{chang2018multi} proposed a Factor Module (FM) and a Factor Selection Module (FSM) to extract and select features of details, respectively. \cite{wang2018resource} combines pooled feature vectors from different layers with a learnable combination weight.
+To reduce the computation costs brought by stacking multiple layers of FMs, we design a multi-block feature fusion module similar to \cite{wang2018resource}.